A-G-Shaikh/a-g-shaikh.github.io/_posts/2025-5-14-on-mindfulness.markdown

 ### Unifying the mind

-`"... and hold firmly together to the rope of Allah and do not be divided.
+`"... and hold firmly together to the rope of God and do not be divided.
 (3:103)"`

 Mindfulness can be understood as awareness in the moment  (paying attention to how our attention moves with an attitude of curiosity and wonder).
 Even though the preceding verse is a warning about splitting into factions, it can be applied to our own internal system, which can be split up into various disintegrated parts if it is without a strong core.
 Rather than splitting and dividing our attention between multiple objects and whims we can return to our object of focus.
 A person can be aware of what is in the forefront of consciousness (stimuli and reactions both internal and external) in terms of thought, emotion, sensations, intentions as well as behaviours.
 This can be contrasted with mindlessness where there is a lack of awareness or knowledge of these movements of attention :

-`"They are the ones whose hearts, ears, and eyes are sealed by Allah, and it is they who are truly heedless.(16:108)"`
+`"They are the ones whose hearts, ears, and eyes are sealed by God, and it is they who are truly heedless.(16:108)"`

  A person can thus be swept away by the tides of stimuli and their behaviour can represent an automaton.
 Being mindful means we rise above this robotic, stimulus → reaction existence.
 Mindfulness is not a separate practice to only do at a specified time but it is about nurturing this quality in each and every moment throughout the day.
 It can be cultivated at any age and children can be key reminders to us about the importance of fully immersing ourselves in life, moment to moment.
 Improving our daily life through  increasing instances of mindfulness means we are able to understand the impact of various stimuli and stories that our minds create.
 We can then choose from a bigger range of options in terms of how to respond to situations when we see these sequences.
 We can choose our attitude and behaviour by keeping our interpretations in check (by developing awareness of thought processes [seen as scripts running in the mind] and cultivating our psyche like a garden (weeding out what is harmful and nurturing what is healthy and helpful).
 There is a time that we can then go beyond techniques and arrive in true presence.
 Through this the end goal is to develop composure in the face of any circumstance and to live each of our precious moments dedicated to the worship of our Creator (by tuning in to what is being asked of us in any given period of time).
 In this way, worship can take the form of keeping God in mind in whatever we do.

-`"I did not create jinn and humans except to worship Me (51:56)"`

 ### Thoughts